Location: Ride Studio Cafe in Lexington, MA

 Details: The Thursday evening mixed-terrain ride takes cyclists all over Lexington and beyond.
 The ride follows paved roads to trails, dirt roads, grassy areas, and other places off the beaten path.

-The ride departs at 7:30pm and returns at 9:00pm; we ride based on time rather than distance.
+The ride departs at 7:00pm and returns at 9:00pm; we ride based on time rather than distance.
 We have a designated RSC Super Domestique leading the ride and pointing out turns.
-We don’t have a sweep rider for this ride and riders who fall off of the pace will need to be comfortable navigating back to the start.
+We sometimes have a sweep rider for this ride and riders who fall off of the pace will need to be comfortable navigating back to the start.
 It's not fast, but it's also not a no-drop.
 The group will wait for mechanicals.